 Being member driven and member led, NASRA is committed to facilitating and supporting opportunities for dynamic interaction and participation amongst the membership.Read more

 We will provide forums within our association for collaborative relationships, partnerships and networks through committee membership right up to our Association Executive.Read more

 Our vision is to provide: Dynamic, value driven leadership, developing and maintaining diversity within our Association whilst maintaining the integrity and ethical practice of pre-hospital care practitioners.Read more

 NASRA will retain its independent status and will be recognised and consulted as an authoritative body on all matters germane to statutory pre-hospital care providers and other relevant Ambulance issues.Read more

-Thursday 30 th May - Over 500 ambulance personnel members of the Psychiatric Nurses Association (PNA) will strike for 24 hours from 7 a.m.
-Tomorrow (Friday, May 31 st ) in pursuit of their demand for the right to be represented by the PNA as the union of their choice
+Wednesday 23rd October - Ambulance personnel members of the Psychiatric Nurses Association (PNA) from around the country protested at Leinster House, Kildare St. today for the fourth time in demand of their right to be represented by the PNA as the union of their choice.

 Press release issued on behalf of the Psychaitric Nurses Association: